-Volume Three - after going through what amounted to Mind Rape with Sylar, wants to start using her powers to fight bad powered people like Noah does.
+Volume Three - After going through what amounted to Mind Rape with Sylar, Claire wants to start using her powers to fight bad powered people like Noah does.
 Noah wants her to live a normal life.

-Sylar, the original villain and recurring Bad Ass since season one, arguably got the worst treatment in season 3, which is really saying something.
-He turns into a good guy simply because Angela falsely told him she's his mother, naturally he believes her for no apparent reason.
-He dresses like a nerd and starts working for the company with the help of Noah (the only character to actually behave in character throughout the season).
+Sylar, the original villain and recurring badass since season one, arguably got the worst treatment in season 3, which is really saying something.
+He turns into a good guy simply because Angela falsely told him she's his mother, which he naturally believes for no apparent reason.
+He dresses like a nerd and starts working for the Company, aided by Noah (the only character to actually behave in character throughout the season).
 That is, until Arthur tells Sylar that he's his father and Angela was an abusive mother.
 Again, all lies and no evidence at all to back up his claims, and Sylar believes him again, and works for Pinehearst, Arthur's company, instead.
 Noah finally lets the cat out of the bag and somehow this puts Sylar back on track, he no longer believes he's a Petrelli, and finds a way to prove it.
 Of course, not before one last punch to his character, he kills Elle on the beach for no apparent reason.
 This was so close to adding to him being a Magnificent Bastard, until it was revealed it was never a trick or a trap, he truly believed all the lies.

 Adam Monroe, who transforms from Magnificent Bastard to sniveling coward in a single scene, all as a pathetically transparent attempt to build up the new Big Bad, Arthur Petrelli.